 Why pair postmaster monitoring with domain-auth checks?

-Because reputation issues are often caused or amplified by SPF, DKIM, DMARC, or routing drift that postmaster dashboards alone do not explain.
+Because reputation issues are often caused or amplified by SPF, DKIM, DMARC, or routing drift that Google Postmaster Tools alone does not explain.

 When does postmaster monitoring become urgent?